Access full report

 Once these flows are mapped effectively, they lead to the uncovering of hidden costs and value, making it easier to ensure delivery optimisation and impact scaling.

 TCO factors in all the cost components involved, such as development, deployment, maintenance, and governance.
-When these are combined with different value-based metrics like process automation, risk reduction, time to insight, and the like, teams can calculate more accurate ROI with this framework.
+When these are combined with value-based metrics such as process automation, risk reduction, and time to insight, teams can calculate roi data with far greater accuracy, moving from guesswork to an evidence-based framework for data investment decisions.

 The ROI frameworks and models offer enterprises scalable means to measure, refine, and maximise the ROI of enterprise data products, ensuring that each data effort is efficient, accountable, and outcome-based.

-While it may seem easy, measuring the ROI of data products can become a really complex process over time.
-Reports and dashboards indeed offer a few insights, but they also often lead to inaccurate value interpretations.
+While it may seem straightforward, calculating data product ROI becomes a complex process over time.
+Reports and dashboards offer surface-level insights, but they frequently lead to inaccurate value interpretations, particularly when teams confuse activity metrics with outcome metrics.

 To avoid such situations, here are a few critical data product ROI pitfalls that you should definitely try to avoid: